Reading time: 12 minutes

 What is the message of Eckhart Tolle’s The Power of Now?

 The core message of The Power of Now is to encourage readers to practice living in the present moment.
-Tolle argues that by embracing mindfulness, we can achieve inner peace and lasting happiness.
-He offers practical advice for living more mindfully and cultivating a deeper connection with ourselves and others.
+Tolle argues that by embracing mindfulness in our daily living, we can achieve inner peace and lasting happiness.
+He offers practical advice on how to live more mindfully and cultivate a deeper connection with ourselves and others.

 Final Words